 Task 1: Update Agent Configuration Information For each profile that can have foreign security principal references, perform the following steps.
-The sample configuration files referred further are available in \$ORACLE HOME/ldap/odi/samples directory.
+The sample configuration files are in the \$ORACLE_HOME/ldap/odi/conf/ directory.

 1. Copy the active imp.cfg.fsp file.
-The following is an example of the activeimp.cfg.fsp file:
+The following is an example of the active imp.cfg.fsp file: